 Well, the big ride has finally started.
-We arrived at Las Cruces, NM on Thursday, April 16 and camped at the fairgrounds there for a few days.
+We arrived at Las Cruces, NM on horseback on Thursday, April 16 and camped at the fairgrounds there for a few days.
 We were hosted by the town, including a breakfast and tour at the New Mexico Farm And Ranch Museum.

 Next, we moved to Sunland Park, NM, where we were hosted by the El Paso county sheriff’s posse.
 We camped at their facility for a couple of days and rode with them along the Rio Grande.
 This was the highlight of the trip so far.
 Those guys were really great, and they treated us to a feast on Monday night before the big kickoff on Tuesday.

 On Tuesday morning, we trailered from the posse facility to the border at Santa Teresa, NM.
 We started riding north from the border fence.
 It was a twenty mile ride to the next campsite at Chip Johns Ranch, which is one of the biggest ranches in New Mexico.
 Some of the people and horses were very tired by the half-way point and had to trailer on to camp.
 My Appaloosa, Smokey, and I made it all the way with no problems, but we were both tired.

 The staff decided that twenty miles a day in the desert heat was too much at the beginning, so the schedule will change to give everyone a chance to get in condition gradually.